 The four pillars of the firm’s conflict resolution philosophy, whether in litigation or providing unbundled legal services like coaching you through a small claims court appearance, are:

 An initial case assessment serves two critical functions.
 First and foremost, a determination is made about whether enough evidence exists to file a lawsuit or, in a defendant’s case, what evidence exists to defend against a suit.
 Second, an initial case assessment identifies all options for resolution, taking into account a client’s financial disposition and strategic business or personal considerations.

-Early assessment process starts with a factual investigation that includes interviewing the client and chronicling the facts leading to the dispute, identifying and locating potential witnesses, and gathering documents.
+The early assessment process starts with a factual investigation that includes interviewing the client and chronicling the facts leading to the dispute, identifying and locating potential witnesses, and gathering documents.
 Legal research is performed to identify all potential causes of action or defenses, to find the most favorable jury instructions to provide an early roadmap to success, and to identify any applicable procedural shortcuts to success, i.e. judgment on the pleadings, summary judgment, etc.

 The end result of the initial case assessment is an opinion letter stating (1) all available courses of action for resolution, including those that avoid litigation, and the risks involved as well as the prospects for success, (2) a litigation roadmap, and (3) an approximate, detailed line item budget for the matter so clients go in with their “eyes open” financially.